-QUICK VIEW: Many times, when viewing a work of art, we wonder what goes on in the artist’s mind or heart to create what we see.
-I offer a chance to experience that process, listening to the artist’s own voice, within an ambient sound environment, while viewing art in a gallery setting.
-In the gallery, with the works hung on the walls, the visitor will be able to step towards a painting, scan a QR code and, with their mobile device, listen to the sound/poem that accompanies the painting.
+I remember first hearing about Second Life, the online virtual world that was a big deal for its time and, in digital technology terms, was an eon ago.
+Friends told me about virtual art galleries where you could experience art just like at a museum.
+On my first visit, the shortcomings of virtual reality were real and evident.
+The missing ingredient was the real, the tangible, the actual “thing” that we experience as art.
+Paintings are real things, with an aura of spiritual expression that reverberates through time from the cave paintings at Lascaux to the shamanic manifestations of Jackson Pollock.
+I remember thinking the Second Life gallery held the glimmer of a good idea but it needed refinement and sophistication.
+I’m working on an advancement that integrates the virtual with the material, with the reality of a beautiful painting merged with the experience of music, poetry and the artist’s voice.
+I offer a chance to experience an immersion in process and product, listening to the artist’s own voice, within an ambient sound environment, while viewing art in a gallery setting.
+In the gallery, with the works hung on the walls, the visitor will step towards a painting, scan a QR code and with their mobile device listen to the sound/poem that accompanies the painting.
 Each painting in the gallery has its own poem and soundscape which, when experienced, creates a deep, immersive envelope that intensifies the effect of the artwork.
-As a complement to the interactive art encounter, the visitor can watch abstract animations based on the art and poetry as well as take home a boxed set of the archival prints of the art, along with the accompanying poems.
-SHORT VIDEO SUMMARY BELOW:
+As a complement to the interactive art encounter, the visitor can watch abstract animations (LINK to a sample) based on the art and poetry as well as take home a boxed set of the archival prints of the art, along with the accompanying poems.
+A short video summary is below.

 EXTENDED DESCRIPTION: For now, this effort is just titled, “THE LOCKSMITH’S DILEMMA,” which relates to an image/poetry sequence that was the original impetus for this effort.
 As it gets nearer to completion, I may make a few changes.